 A report released by the FBI found workplaces to be common targets for active shooters.
 In fact, almost half of all active shooter attacks between 2000 and 2017 occurred at places of commerce, and nearly 80 percent occurred at all types of workplaces, including health care facilities, educational institutions, and government properties, in addition to those businesses in the commerce category.

 Timing and Active Shooter Situations

-Due to their short duration, 60 percent were over before law enforcement had the chance to arrive on the scene, shifting the responsibility to make difficult life and death decisions to civilians.
+Due to their short duration, 60% were over before law enforcement had the chance to arrive on the scene, shifting the responsibility to make difficult life and death decisions to civilians.
 In their active shooter report, the FBI said training exercises are essential for both law enforcement and citizens, and training should include not only an understanding of the threats faced but also the risks and options available in active shooter incidents.

-Workplaces Should be Prepared to Respond
+Workplaces Should Be Prepared to Respond

 Axcet HR Solutions recognizes the seriousness of active shooter situations and the threat they pose to workplace safety.
 On June 27, 2019, we will host an active shooter response training session for clients and their managers.
 Ric Voelker, a Safety Trainer with the Nebraska Safety Council, will present on how to prepare for, react to and recover from an active shooter event.

 Ric Voelker joined the Nebraska Safety Council as a new safety trainer and membership development team member in January 2017.
 Ric has been an adult instructor since 2004, with extensive law enforcement experience.
 During his law enforcement tenure, Ric was a SWAT Commander/Leader/Trainer, a Violent Crimes Investigator and a Narcotics Detective.
 Ric has been an Active Shooter Response Instructor Since 2004.
 He has been focused on workplace safety since 2006, most recently with Reinke Manufacturing, where they won numerous state and national safety awards.